-For authentic southern Italian cuisine, the newly reimagined Naples Ristorante e Bar and adjacent Napolini offer create-your-own thin-crust pizzas, pastas, soups and sandwiches across four different indoor and outdoor seating areas.
+For authentic southern Italian cuisine, the newly reimagined Naples Ristorante e Bar and adjacent Napolini offer pizzas, pastas, soups and sandwiches across four different indoor and outdoor seating areas.
 For Mexican, it’s Tortilla Jo’s featuring handmade tortillas, tableside guacamole and more than 100 tequilas set in a modern pueblo atmosphere.

 Wetzel’s Pretzels, an innovator in fresh, soft-baked pretzels, operates its flagship store in the Downtown Disney District with a California-inspired design by local artists with 12 hidden pretzels in a mural, plus bronze-sculpted, pretzel-shaped door handles.